-Hair Myth #1: Color lifts color
+Myth #10: Color lifts color

 But just know that color will not lift previously colored hair.
 If you colored your hair dark brown and then put light brown over it, it will stay dark brown.

-You have to lighten the color first or let it grow out.
-Confusing?
-Just read the other article…
+You have to first lighten out the color or let it grow out.